Roper-McArthur 28-day Rainfall Forecast

 50% to 75%

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+The hemispheric long wave pattern has remained stable in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, Western Australia, eastern Australia, New Zealand, and the southeast Pacific.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, the Indian Ocean, New Zealand, the southeast Pacific, and the Atlantic Ocean.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.